Leggi la politica sulla privacy per maggiori informazioni sui cookies. Facendo clic su "Accetto", autorizzi l'uso dei cookies non essenziali.

 To make calls from public telephones (which you can find on the street, in some bars, restaurants, etc and in shopping centres), you may use coins or phone cards, which can be purchased from tobacconists, news kiosks and telephone shops.

 Mobile phone reception in Italy is based on GSM technology, which is not compatible with that of a number of countries (including the USA and Japan), unless you have a three-band mobile phone.
-Before travelling to Italy you should contact your telephone services provider to activate the international roaming service (if it is not already activated automatically).

 Making international calls from a mobile phone may be very expensive, and it is often advisable to purchase a phone card to call home from a public telephone.